kashvi-thakkar/VolunteerConnect/README.md

 # VolunteerConnect 🤝

 VolunteerConnect is a mobile application built with Flutter and Firebase, designed to bridge the gap between non-profit organizations and volunteers.
-The platform provides two distinct user roles, each with a tailored experience.
+The platform provides two distinct user roles (Volunteer and Organization), each with a tailored experience.

 ---